Age target for FlipTales: all ages, from 8 to 108!

-I think at one point, my son pulled off a special move from his card (with some help from my husband) that let him flip 10 coins at once, and… wow that was really satisfying watching him get excited throwing them all in the box!
+At one point, my kid pulled off a special move from his card (with some help from my husband) that let him flip 10 coins at once, and… wow that was really satisfying watching him get excited throwing them all in the box!
 And for counting, it can go past 10, but generally it stayed about there, so he was able to count without help.

 It is possible to lose health in the game, so there are stakes for your character – it isn’t just playing story-mode (though I suppose you could modify in this way, especially for young kids).